Skyppex/arcana/design/Branching.md

     Foo.Second | Foo.Third => body, // Exact match where Second and Third are flipped
     Foo.Second or Foo.Third // Exactly Second or exactly Third
-    ?Foo.First or ?Foo.Third // As long as First flag or Third flag is flipped ?~Foo.First // As long as First isnt flipped (this works because ~ turns 0b0000_0001 into 0b1111_1110) and so it checks any flags which are flipped
+    ?Foo.First or ?Foo.Third // As long as First flag or Third flag is flipped ?~Foo.First // As long as First isn't flipped (this works because ~ turns 0b0000_0001 into 0b1111_1110) and so it checks any flags which are flipped
 }
 ```